Skip to main content

 Construction

-The frame and interconnects are made out of 20 AWG copper wire that was straigten into a rod.
+The frame and interconnects are made out of 20 AWG copper wire that was straighten into a rod.

-I assembled the display board and tested it seperately.
+I assembled the display board and tested it separately.

 I decided to solder in the crystal and load capacitors directly on the RTC chip.
 This helped reduce stray capacitance and (hopefully) keep the time keeping more accurate.